Plus/4

 The Plus/4 flooded the Eastern European market, especially Hungary.[1]
 Outside of Eastern Europe, it wasn't especially noteworthy.

 On a personal note, it was my first computer.
 As a budding programmer, it was an ideal first machine.
-When it broke, I was given a Commodore 64C, in most respects a far better machine, and certainly a more popular one.
+When it broke, my parents got me a Commodore 64C, in most respects a far better machine, and certainly a more popular one.

 Plus Pack